 Don’t settle for the run-of-the-mill Super Bowl audio experience.
-You don’t want 20 of your guests leaning in to hear whether the play will be overturned or what the guy says to the adorable lost puppy in the beer commercial.
+You don’t want your guests leaning in to hear whether the play will be overturned or what the guy says to the adorable lost puppy in the beer commercial.
 Make sure every bit of dialogue is clean, crisp and that you practically feel every bone-crunching hit.

-Note: the Super Bowl is broadcast in 5.1-surround sound; meaning that there are quite a few options you can go with.
+Note: the Super Bowl is broadcast in 5.1-surround sound, meaning there are quite a few options you can go with.

 This is the quickest and easiest solution to upgrade your Super Bowl sound system.
 Most soundbars provide a plug-and-play solution that is a significant upgrade over your TV’s crappy small, thin built-in speakers.
 Also, an included wireless subwoofer will add significant impact to your listening experience.